KhaelK138/KhaelK138.github.io/markdown/HardwareSecurity.md

   - Could be thought of as water pressure in two locations, where water will flow from high to low pressure areas
 - Pushes current through a circuit, measured in Volts (V)
 - Electrons flow through the device from the negative to the positive
+- This is how data is communicated, via differences in voltage
+  - For example, a 1 could be 3.3V and a 0 could be 0V

 **Ground**
 - Very important, acts as an unmoving reference
   - Typically the lowest voltage line in a circuit (with exceptions for things like audio processing and motor controls)
 - If something is 5V, it's 5V with respect to ground
   - This can differ between devices, so we need to connect the ground of our tools and devices so they have the same reference point
+  - Look for metal on a board, that'll usually be ground, or sometimes USB connector

 **Current**
 - Flow of electrical energy from one point to another